 Fender is an iconic guitar brand known for producing some of the best guitars on the market.
 The even better news?
 They don’t disappoint, even with budget instruments.
 The Fender FA-100 Beginner Acoustic Guitar has an old school look and a dreadnought design.
 Still, it has a glossy finish that is pleasing to the eye.

 So what about actually playing it?
 This is a full-size guitar.
 The fretboards are also close together, making it easy for someone who’s starting out.
 The high-quality construction of the instrument lends itself to creating beautiful music.

-According to some online reviews, it’s doesn’t have the best quality sound, but a beginner’s ear likely won’t pick up the difference.
+It doesn’t have the best quality sound, but a beginner’s ear likely won’t pick up the difference.

 - Protective Fender black nylon gig bag included.

 - Keep this acoustic in proper playing position with the included Fender strap when standing or...